blackpill/tesla-display/_pages/tesconnect_manual.md

 **Quick start**

-TesConnect can cast phone screen or video to the big screen of Tesla vehicle.
+TesDisplay can cast phone screen or video to the big screen of Tesla vehicle.
 1. Add a VPN configuration.
 For most users, please use default config.
 2. Click the Start button, and choose what to cast.
 3. Enable personal hotspot of your iPhone.